Namkyeong/CGIB/README.md

 <img src="imgs/Figure1.png" width="500px"></img>

-**a) Molecules with hydroxyl group have high aqueous solubility. (b) C-CF3 structure decreases the solubility of molecules in water. (c) However, C-CF3 structure may not be crucial in determining the solubility of molecules in oil.**
+**a) Molecules with hydroxyl group have high aqueous solubility. (b) C-CF3 structure decreases the solubility of molecules in water. (c) However, C-CF3 structure is not crucial in determining the solubility of molecules in oil.**

 ### Requirements